-Stepping Stones of Ungava and Labrador book by Nigel Foster
+On Polar Tides and Stepping Stones of Ungava and Labrador books by Nigel Foster

-If you are reading the book (or have already read it), you may enjoy the following resources; Maps shows all the places named in the text.
+If you are reading either book (or have already), you may enjoy the following resources; Maps shows all the places named in the text.
 Images offers you color images referenced to the appropriate chapter or page in the book.
-Bibliography lists reference books and documents used in the research for "Stepping Stones".
-Baffin Island offers more details about the 1981 trip that is part of the "Stepping Stones" story.
+Bibliography lists reference books and documents used in the research.
+Baffin Island offers more details about the 1981 trip that is part of the story.

 In 1981 Nigel Foster flew to Iqaluit to begin a solo kayak trip south toward northern Labrador.
 A magical trip in its own right, things went a little awry while crossing Hudson Strait, resulting in several hours battling a tide race in the dark before a bruising landing on Lacy Island in the Button Islands.
 In perspective, at this stage in the trip Foster, with frostbitten fingers, was 300 miles from the closest village with no way to communicate with the outside world.
 With unimaginable good fortune, eight days later he ran across and hitched a ride south on an oil tanker.